billbuchanan/csn09112/week02_ids/lab/README.md

 ```

 ### Kali host setup
 Do the same for your host on the Kali host on the DMZ.
-Setup the Kali host to connect to 10.10.y.8/24 with a default gateway of your firewall port (10.10.y.254/24).
+Set up the Kali host to connect to 10.10.y.8/24 with a default gateway of your firewall port (10.10.y.254/24).

 ```
 sudo ip link set eth0 up